 How to Get Rid of Dog Smell From Your Car.

 Dogs are the most wonderful creatures and it’s great to be able to take them out and about in the car.
-But, they can be quite smelly too and more so in wet weather.
+But, they can be quite smelly too – and more so in wet weather.

 After a week recently in Devon visiting beaches and moors with Floss the dog in tow, the poor old car had a distinct dog kennel aroma when we returned.
+It was time to think about getting rid of dog smell from the car!

 If you have an estate or hatchback car, a dog crate is a good way to contain hairs and mud.
 You could also invest in a crate cover to go over the top – (you could just use a throw, or blanket, which will also help).
-Crates can be periodically washed.
-They also prevent your dog from rubber stamping the windows with dog slobber from his nose!
+Crates can be periodically washed to help get rid of dog smell from your car.
+They also prevent your dog from rubber stamping the windows with dog slobber from their noses!

-If your car is a saloon, depending on the size of your dog you can still use a small crate on the back seat.
-Remember though, this must be secured using the seat belt.
 Some have special straps that are secured around the headrest.
 Some designs are open at the top, with the dog secured by an attachment inside the crate to prevent him jumping out.
 It goes without saying, of course, you should never leave your dog in a hot car.

 N.B. dogs must now be legally restrained while travelling in the car, so always check that your dog is safely and legally secured.